kwangok/Polaris_Project/README.md

-The API Commnads which should be initialized till framework starts to recieve position data
+The Polaris Sensor's Low-Level Commnads which should be initialized till framework starts to recieve position data

-First check flowchart in page-26
+### Flowchart

 1---> "INIT" ----> Initializes the system.